Garner children hailed as heroes

 While the ambulance was on the way, Gena checked on her little sister with Claire and made sure the house was secure.

 "The window was still open so I said we don't want anybody else to go flying," Claire said.
-Garner children receive medals for quick thinking

 Emergency crews arrived and took Volz to the hospital.
 Almost four months later he's using a wheelchair and is still undergoing rehabilitation.
 Volz suffered from eight broken ribs and three broken vertebrae, and says 95 percent of people who suffer such an injury don't make it.